brianhouse/art_and_code/NEXT.md

 will have to modify to indicate that we've already seen variables (or at least i) earlier

+"map" through some people off. it's really a diagram of all the interaction.

+explicitly outlaw yes/no questions

 ## Recombination

 train flip board

 add Listening Post to examples

 ##